nylander/fastp-cleaning/README.md

 4. Adapters are automatically [detected and trimmed](https://github.com/OpenGene/fastp#adapters)
 5. PCR-deduplicaiton (optional, by editing the [config.yaml](config/config.yaml) file)
 6. Merging of paired-end read pairs (optional, by editing the [config.yaml](config/config.yaml) file)
+7. Convert the filtered fastq filies to fasta (optional, by editing the [config.yaml](config/config.yaml) file)

 ---